 what does gaunter o’Dimm say at the end?

 If you choose to help Olgierd, O’Dimm’s last words translate into: “You are primitive.
 You think you’ve defeated me but you are wrong.
 I can’t be killed, I will be back.”

 These closing lines confirm what we already know about Gaunter: while you’ve succeeded in banishing him from the physical world, the Devil cannot be killed; all he has to do is wait for the next poor fool to summon him.

 I think it’s likely that he may re-appear in future DLC content or even the next Witcher game, but never as the primary villain.
 Whatever the case, he is a very interesting character that we hopefully see more of in the future.

 Interested in more Witcher 3 lore?
-Check out our piece on Avallac’h, the elf character whose true intentions and interest in Ciri remain mysterious.
+Check out our piece on Avallac’h, the elf whose true intentions remain mysterious.
 Next, read up on the origins and history of Nilfgaard and its emperor, and learn more about the oldest living witcher and Geralt’s mentor Vesemir.